evidence-dev/evidence/sites/docs/pages/deployment/evidence-cloud.md

 - **Scheduled refreshes:** Daily (or more frequent) data updates to your project.
 - **Re-build on push:** Merge to your target branch to rebuild your project.

-## Request Invite
+## Sign Up

-Evidence Cloud is currently invite-only, request one below.
+Evidence Cloud is now generally available.
+You can sign up below.

-<LinkButton url="https://du3tapwtcbi.typeform.com/to/kwp7ZD3q?utm_source=docs"> Request Invite </LinkButton>
+<LinkButton url="https://evidence.app"> Sign Up </LinkButton>

 <br/>
 <br/>